kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

     --template artifact
 ```

-You can immediately verify that the Kosli pipeline was created:
+You can immediately verify that the Kosli pipelines were created:
 ```shell
 $ kosli pipeline ls
 NAME             DESCRIPTION                        VISIBILITY